-Pastoralists often face competition for access to and use of resources (land and water primarily) not only with sedentary farming, but also with industrial land uses, urbanisation, tourism and nature conservation as well as land-grabbing for the sake of investment (cf. Section on Land).
+Pastoralists often face competition for access to and use of resources (land and water primarily) not only with sedentary farming, but also with industrial land uses, urbanisation, tourism and nature conservation as well as land-grabbing for the sake of investment.
 The challenge for governmental institutions and development organisations is to promote the reconciliation of customary systems with formal, statutory regimes without losing the intrinsic flexibility pastoralism requires.